Regular Courses

 Electronic structure methods; chemical bonding models; intermolecular interactions.

-Thermodynamic concepts and their applications to chemical problems.
+Fundamental thermodynamic concepts and some applications to chemical problems.

 Principles of statistical mechanics with application in the chemical sciences.